ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-loadbal.md

 ### Static load balancing

-Static load balancing for `Tristan v2` has to be turned on during the configuration with `-slb` flag.
+Static load balancing for `Tristan-MP v2` has to be turned on during the configuration with `-slb` flag.
 When we do that, we should see the following line:

 ```bash
   Load balancing:          static